• Skip to primary navigation

 13 Step by Step Onigiri Mold Method

-Tasty Nori (seaweed)
+Tasty Nori (Seaweed)

 Nori is dried seaweed and you can find it in several forms.
 Enjoying the crispy seaweed and the chewy and delicious rice ball is a delightful texture combination.
 The goal is to keep the nori crispy.
+You can learn more about Nori sheets in our essential Asian Pantry Staples list.

 Most commonly, you may see nori in sheets in the Asian food section of your store.
 If you plan on eating your Tuna Mayo Rice Balls right away, you can just cut your nori leaves into strips and place on the onigiri right after shaping.
-Please note that your nori leaves will not stay crisp for long after they are placed directly on the onigiri.

 4 Steps on how to cut and wrap fresh onigiri and dip into sesame seeds.

 If you plan on making your tuna mayo rice balls the day before, it is highly recommended that you look for the individual plastic wrapped nori leaves and stickers.
 This method allows the rice to stay separated from the nori so that the nori stays crispy until you are ready to eat it.
-We bought ours at a Korean market near us.
-However, you can also order them online on amazon.
-This is not a sponsored post or affiliate marketing.
-We just wanted to let you know how to find the supplies to make it easier for you.
-This one has the wrappers and the onigiri mold, if you are interested.

 The best is immediately.
 However, you can make them the night before, refrigerate and eat up to 2 days.
 Any longer than that and the rice gets tough or at least that is my thought on it.

 What do you prefer?
 If you like your rice warm, you can heat in the microwave for a few seconds (of course after you remove the plastic wrap).
 On the other hand, if you like your onigiri cold or at room temperature that is okay too.
 It really just comes down to your preference.
-Our family either eats them cold or at room temperature.
+Our family either eats them chilled or at room temperature.

 Top down photo of 3 onigiri with 2 with black sesame sprinkles and one with tomago (egg) sprinkles on top.